softwaregroup-bg/ut-run/README.md

 ![alt](doc/configuration_server_prompt.png)

-if you open the server as prompted in the console you will get access to the interractive configuration editor:
+if you open the server as prompted in the console you will get access to the interactive configuration editor:

 ![alt](doc/configuration_editor_invalid.png)